BaySchoolCS2/ProjectRepo/README.md

 # ProjectRepo

 ## Setup Environment
-To setup the environment you first have to install mongodb
+To set up the environment you first have to install mongodb, the database management software (DBMS) we will be using for this project.

 On Linux this is as easy as
 ```